 - you will receive the second payment, (representing 50 per cent of your support grant) upon arrival at Queen Mary.

 - you will receive the third and final payment (representing the remaining 20 per cent of your support grant) after the end of your Erasmus+ period and upon submission of the online EU survey.

 1. The individual support grant awarded is a contribution towards (not to cover) your subsistence costs (e.g. accommodation, food, living expenses) during the exchange, as well as towards the costs of any required visa and insurance relative to coming to and residing in the UK.

-We have some tips on how to make the most of you time in London (and save money) here.
+Also, we have some tips on how to make the most of you time in London (and save money) here: London on a budget.